A Ridge-Regularised Jackknifed Anderson-Rubin Test: The RJAR test

+where $P^{\theta} = Z(Z'Z + \theta I_k)^{-1}$ for some fixed scalar $\theta$ that does not depend on $n$, where $\theta \geq 0$ if $r_n = k_n$, and $\theta > 0$ if $r_n < k_n$.
+CT show that under the assumption of homoskedastic error terms, $AR_{CT}$ converges to an infinite sum of weighted $\chi^2_1$ distributions.
+Since the limiting distribution depends on an infinite number of unobserved weights, CT propose a bootstrap procedure to derive the critical values for $AR_{CT}$.
+The distinguishing features of the RJAR test are the data-driven and unique penalty parameter used to regularise the projection matrix (we find substantial sensitivity of the performance of $AR_{CT}$ to different values of $\theta$), the robustness to arbitrary heteroskedasticiy in the error terms, and its computational speed (it uses standard Normal asymptotic critical values instead of the bootstrap).

-The RJAR test is similar to the jackknifed AR tests proposed in CMS and MS. The distinguishing feature is the use of a ridge-regularised projection matrix $P^{\gamma_n}$, which makes the RJAR test applicable also when $r_n < k_n$, unlike the aforementioned two tests that use the normal projection matrix $P$, and cannot be computed when $k_n > n$.
+Robustness to arbitrary heteroskedasticity in the error terms is achieved through jackknifing, as in CMS and MS. The distinguishing feature of the RJAR test to the tests proposed in CMS and MS is the use of a ridge-regularised projection matrix $P^{\gamma_n}$, which makes the RJAR test applicable also when $k_n > r_n$, unlike the aforementioned two tests that use the standard least-squares projection matrix $Z'(Z'Z)^{-1}Z'$, and cannot be computed when $k_n > r_n$.

 CMS assume $r_n = k_n < n$, and propose the jackknifed AR statistic given by

 where $C := A - B$, $A := P + \Delta$, $B := (I_n - P)D(I_n - D)^{-1}(I_n - P)$, $\Delta := PD(I_n - D)^{-1}P - \frac 1 2 PD(I_n-D)^{-1} - \frac 1 2 D(I_n-D)^{-1}P$, and $D$ is the diagonal matrix containing the diagonal elements of $P$. $\hat{\Phi}_{CMS}(\beta_0) := \frac{2}{k_n}\sum_{i = 1}^n\*\sum_{j \neq i}C_{ij}^2\*e_i^2(\beta_0)\*e_j^2(\beta_0)$.
 Under the null hypothesis in Equation \eqref{Equation-RJAR-Null-Hypothesis}, CMS show that $AR_{CMS}(\beta_0)$ converges to a Standard Normal distribution.
 The CLT underlying this result is a modified version of Lemma A2 of \citet{Chao:2012iz} proposed in \citet[Appendix A.4]{Bekker:2015jm}.